mark-watson/Java-AI-Book/manuscript/wordnet.md

         </dependency>
 ~~~~~~~~

 The second dependency loads the WordNet linguistic database.
-As an alternative, you can remove the **extjwnl-data-wn31** dependency from the project **pom.xml** file and use the **Makefile** to download a local copy of the data.

 I assume that you have performed a maven install for the project in the last chapter: